 Note: The SMU Chemistry Society will sell these the first week of class for $15.

 Instructor: Dr. Patty Wisian-Neilson

 Patty Wisian-Neilson Room 309 Fondren Science

-Note these office hours are over the traditional lunch times, to maximize opportunities for students to come to office hours.
+Note these office hours include the traditional lunch time to maximize opportunities for students to come to office hours.
 You are welcome to bring your lunch to my office.

 Withdrawal from lecture REQUIRES simultaneous withdrawal from lab.